MrLawrenceAwe/report-generator-api/docs/report_workflow.md

 # Report Generation Workflow Guide

-Frontends interact with Explorer through two HTTP endpoints hosted by `backend/api/app.py`.
+Frontends interact with Explorer through the HTTP endpoints hosted by `backend/api/app.py`.
 This guide summarizes the contracts those endpoints expose, every NDJSON event emitted while streaming a report, and how per-stage model configuration works so new clients can integrate without reverse-engineering the Python services.

 ## API Surface